countable-web/open-source-corporation/admin/STORAGE.md

   * clients and other team members need to find mock-ups, and know which is latest, such as XD links.
   * artists need to find raw project files in order to be able to take over each others' work.

+Every file we create should have one obvious place that it is stored.
+If there seem to be 2 or more options as to where a file is stored, we should clarify our process.

 ## List of Storage Locations

 We should store things only in the places and ways described below.